Fantasy Football Serpentine Draft

 In a linear draft, a draft order is assigned randomly, and then the draft begins.
 The order will remain the same for every round of the draft.
 In a serpentine/snake draft, a random order is assigned, and the order is flipped every round.
 For example, if you draft first in the first round, you'll draft last in the second round and then first again in the third round.

-There is still plenty of draft strategy in a serpentine draft, especially in a points per reception league.
-The big question is whether to stack up on running back or wide receiver, and this is dependent on both draft pick and the current makeup of the league.
+There are plenty of draft strategies you can use in a serpentine draft, especially in a points-per-reception (PPR) league.
+The big question is whether to stack up on running backs or wide receivers, and this is dependent on both your draft pick and the current makeup of the league.
 If the league is deep in wide receivers, picking two receivers late in the first and early in the second is usually a good strategy.
-Picking at the back of the first round also gives you a chance to see what trends people are doing and allows you to set your own draft trends in the even rounds.
+Picking at the back of the first round also gives you a chance to see what trends people are following with their picks and allows you to set your own draft trends in the even rounds.

 Most people agree that the best place to pick in a serpentine/snake draft is the center of every round.
 This gives you the best collection and variety of talent.
-This is because you are not able to take two similar skilled players back to back as you would if you picked at the beginning or end of rounds.
+This is because you are not able to take two similarly-skilled players back-to-back as you would if you picked them at the beginning or end of rounds.
 Thus, picking in the center gives you the best variety of picks in order to craft your team.
 Others argue that the first position in the first round is the best position in a snake draft, as even though you will be drafting last in the even-numbered rounds, you will have the first pick in all the odd-numbered rounds.

 A good question in snake drafts comes with selecting a quarterback.
-Taking quarterbacks or leaving them on the table can be risky business in this kind of draft due to the sometimes long periods of time in between picking.
+Taking quarterbacks or leaving them on the table can be risky business in this kind of draft due to the potential of long periods of time in between your picks.
 If a run on quarterbacks begins, with all of your fellow owners drafting their quarterbacks in one round, and you do not have a nearby pick, it may be a long night!